 The prevalence of elevated total Cholesterol is highest in the World Health Organization Region of Europe (54% for both sexes), followed by the WHO Region of the Americas (48% for both sexes).
 The WHO African Region and the WHO southeast Asian Region showed the lowest percentages (22.6% for AFR and 29.0% for SEAR).
 (1)

 There are two main types of Cholesterol: high-density lipoprotein (HDL) or good Cholesterol and low-density lipoprotein (LDL) sometimes called bad Cholesterol, but what are normal LDL levels and good LDL levels?

 HDL is essentially the ‘good Cholesterol’ that travels from your cells to your Liver where it is processed and removed from the body.

-LDL is the ‘bad Cholesterol’ when it’s in excess, as this is the form which travels from the Liver out through your arteries, to your peripheries.
-It is the LDL form of Cholesterol that is most likely to clog your arteries and cause heart disease.
+LDL is the ‘bad Cholesterol’ when it’s in excess, as this is the form that travels from the Liver out through your arteries, to your peripheries.
+It is the LDL form of cholesterol that is most likely to clog your arteries and cause heart disease.